 Braehead remains in the ownership of the Howieson family, and in 1822, when George IV visited Scotland on his royal tour, descendants of the Howieson family attended the king with a basin of water, as James V had requested three hundred years previously.

-It's a pleasing story - and the bridge at Cramond is still worth visiting if you are walking through the area - but alas the details seem to have no historical basis and are probably simply a creation of Walter Scott, who wrote a version of the tale in his book, Tales of a Grandfather.
-My thanks to Millar Haxton Laing who first told me the story.
+It's a pleasing story - and the bridge at Cramond is still worth visiting if you are walking through the area - but alas the details have no historical basis and are probably simply a creation from the imagination of Walter Scott, who wrote a version of the tale in his book, Tales of a Grandfather.

 Explore of Edinburgh's history (real and fictional!) with my private city walking tours!